akareen/Arduino-Robot-Maze-Follower-Simulation/README.md

     use 0.0 - 15.0 to make it smoother
 * Maximum sensor vision of 30 (pixels), try and use gradient steps for accuracy
+* There will be 90 degree corners in the basic maze and curved corners in advanced